NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 -----------

-*i.landsat8.swlst* is an implementation of the robust and practical Slit-Window (SW) algorithm estimating land surface temperature, from the Thermal Infra-Red Sensor (TIRS) aboard Landsat 8 with an accuracy of better than 1.0 K.
+*i.landsat8.swlst* is an implementation of the robust and practical Slit-Window (SW) algorithm estimating land surface temperature (LST), from the Thermal Infra-Red Sensor (TIRS) aboard Landsat 8 with an accuracy of better than 1.0 K.

+To produce an LST map, the algorithm requires at minimum:

+- TIRS bands 10 and 11
+- the acquisition's metadata file (MTL)
+- a Finer Resolution Observation & Monitoring of Global Land Cover (FROM-GLC) product

 ### Details